maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 The "Extra options" field on the input must be a comma separated list of the following tags.
 Note, these options may not depend on the question variables.

 `floatnum`:  requires the student's answer to be a floating-point number, as judged by Maxima's `floatnump` predicate.
+E.g. to use this and other Boolean options type `floatnum:true` etc. as a comma separated list in the extra options field.

 `rationalnum`:  requires the student's answer to be a rational number (i.e. a fraction), as judged by STACK's `rational_numberp` predicate.
 Integers are excluded here!